hidden-rad/Task1/README.md

 ## Output
 The output of Task 1 is a causality exploration report.
 This report should provide a structured analysis of the radiology findings, highlighting potential causative relationships that could lead to a better understanding of the patient's condition.
 The report should reflect the diagnostic reasoning process by documenting how various symptoms and findings may be interlinked.
 For example, a finding of "pleural effusion" may be linked causally to "heart failure" if observed in the patient's medical history.

-This exploration report should be generated through the participant’s own approach, using a method they design and implement based on the provided data.
 The report must begin with the fixed heading **"Causal Exploration:"** followed by the causality analysis text that reflects the diagnostic flow and reasoning.
 This structured format is required for consistency.
 The output format should clearly delineate identified causal links and any inferred reasoning steps that mimic a radiologist’s analytical process.

 ## Process
 **Data Access**: Locate the MIMIC-CXR data files using the directory path (Dir) and file names (Report_name and DICOM_name).
 Ensure you have the necessary permissions and tools to read both text and DICOM formats.<br>